-Nearly 70% of adults will require some form of long term care during their lives according to the U.S. Department of Health and Human Services.
-Your facility already may offer different types of assisted living care, but one area that’s constantly expanding is memory care.
-Over 5.3 million people suffer from Alzheimer’s disease and other forms of dementia.
-Caregivers are looking for facilities like yours to assist them in caring for their family members stricken by these disorders.
+Nearly 70% of adults will require some form of long-term care during their lives, according to the U.S. Department of Health and Human Services.
+Your facility may already offer different types of assisted living care, but memory care is an area that’s constantly expanding.

-Memory care refers to long term skilled nursing providing care to patients suffering from Alzheimer’s disease, dementia and other forms of memory loss.
+For the most part, only healthcare centers that are equipped to deal with patients who are affected by memory loss have Special Memory Care Units, or are considered Memory Care Facilities.
+These Memory Care Facilities or Units are devoted to specifically caring for afflicted residents.
+They are staffed with long-term, skilled nurses who are highly trained to provide care to patients suffering from Alzheimer’s disease, dementia and other forms of memory loss.
 These units are often 24-hour supervised care within a separate wing or floor of a facility.
 If you are underutilizing your facility space, a Special Care Unit might be an excellent way to bring in new residents.

 A Memory Care Facility can also provide structure for the day for residents dealing with dementia.
 Having a routine down can ease the symptoms of the disease and well as keep the resident calm should they suddenly lose focus on where they are and what they are doing.
 Memory care is more intensive than what your facility may already provide, but it can be a godsend to families struggling to provide care on their own.

 Getting your healthcare facility ready may require some changes in your building.
 Special Care Units should be separated from the rest of your residents, either in a different wing or floor.
 Hallways should be designed to protect against residents from accidentally walking into sensitive areas or getting free of the facility.
 You may also want to consider specialized areas for residents that display aggressive or disruptive behaviors.

-Matching up residents and technology can prove challenging, but tablets and touchscreens bridge the gap for many seniors.
+Matching up residents and technology can prove challenging, but tablets and touch screens bridge the gap for many seniors.
 Memory care often means engaging in stimulating activities, many of which are just an app away.
 Clevermind, for example, was specifically designed for victims of Alzheimer’s disease and dementia to keep them stimulated through treatment tips, games and social media.
 Memory games also work wonders to keep a resident’s mind engaged, whether it be match-two style or even hidden-picture games.
 Even common apps like YouTube can be used to stimulate brains by playing music, movie clips or cat videos.
-If it can get a response from a resident, it’s something you might want to add to an iPad in your facility.
+If it can get a response from a resident, it’s something you might want to add to an iPad in your memory care facility.

 You’ll need to ensure your facility is properly licensed and staffed with individuals that put the care of residents at the top of their priority list.
-If you’re looking to renovate your facility already, reworking part of it for a Special Care Unit can increase the safety for all your residents and staff.
+If you’re looking to renovate your facility already, reworking part of it for memory care can increase the safety for all your residents and staff.
 Provide staff with modern techniques and they’ll reward you by working harder and working better.
 Engaging the patients entrusted in your care goes a long way to help them live fulfilling lives.